-A geological ground model
+The geological ground model reports include:

 - Depth to top of unit maps and contours;

-- · Thickness of Unit maps and contours;
+- Thickness of Unit maps and contours;

-- Selection of Isopachs;
+- Selection of isopachs;

-- Geotechnical Parameter per borehole location and per unit;
+- Geotechnical Parameters per borehole location and per unit;

 - Assessment of suitability of selected types of structures.

-An example of a cross section of BWFS I is shown in figure 18.
+An example of a cross section of BWFS IV is shown in Figure 19.